EMERGENCY SERVICE

 Timeline

 Most sewer line repairs are completed in 1-2 days.
 We start with video inspection to locate the problem, then excavate and repair the damaged section.
 After testing the repair, we backfill and restore the area.
-Emergency repairs may begin the same day you call.
+Emergency timing depends on site access, utility locates, and crew availability.
 Complex repairs involving multiple damaged areas may require additional time.

 Disruption